hornang/oesenc-export/README.md

 * Commercial chart distributors can make money on charts by forcing each customer to acquire charts directly from the distributor only.
 * Encryption to some extent ensures that the files has not been altered by a third-party.

-### oesu (OpenCPN Encrypted System Electronical Nautical Charts)
+### OESU (OpenCPN Encrypted System Electronical Nautical Charts)

-oesu charts are purchased via [o-charts.org](https://o-charts.org/).
+OESU charts are purchased via [o-charts.org](https://o-charts.org/).
 This site is an initiative to provide freshly updated charts for [OpenCPN](https://opencpn.org/).
-You can buy charts in the oesu format, which is a custom format supported only by OpenCPN.
-The oesu file format is a derived version of the S-57 data format.
+You can buy charts in the OESU format, which is a custom format supported only by OpenCPN.
+The OESU file format is a derived version of the S-57 data format.
 S-57 is an open vector format describing the chart's elements' spatial and informational properties according to an object model.
 S-57 is the international standard for chart exchange between hydrographic offices.

-oesu charts are only distributed in an encrypted version to end customers.
+OESU charts are only distributed in an encrypted version to end customers.
 When you buy a chart on o-charts.org, you will be providing a target device signature which is used to encrypt the charts for a specific device.
 At runtime, the charts are decrypted using a hash of some kind of hardware identifier that matches the machine signature you provided when downloading the charts.

 The encryption stops you from:

 - Using your charts on as many devices as you want.
 - Porting OpenCPN to other platforms on which the encryption scheme is not implemented.
-- Writing your own chart plotter using data from oesu files.
+- Writing your own chart plotter using data from OESU files.